sungminro92/openFrameworks/week3-hw/README.md

 ### Project 3

-I want to create a game where
+I want to create a mini series of speed games based on colors, numbers, words and visuals, and with sound.
+(further details to be determined...!)

 ## Video